-Item C. On each Schedule A, enter the business activity code that best describes the organization's unrelated trade or business reported on that Schedule A. Modernized e-File requires a 6-digit numerical entry for Item C. If you use a business activity code between 2 and 5 digits, add trailing zeros to complete the 6-character field.
+Item C. On each Schedule A, enter the business activity code that best describes the organization's unrelated trade or business reported on that Schedule A. Modernized e-File requires a 6-digit numerical entry for Item C. Unless you are using a 6-digit non-NAICS business activity code, you should enter the 2 digits of the NAICS code in the first two positions and then enter four zeros to complete the entry.
 For example, if the 2-digit business activity code 45 (for retail trade) best describes your unrelated trade or business, enter "450000" in Item C. See Business Activity Codes, later for more information about business activity codes.